Facebook director Andreessen sorry for India Internet remarks

-SAN FRANCISCO, Feb 10 (Reuters) - Marc Andreessen, a prominent venture capitalist and Facebook Inc board director, apologized on Wednesday for tweets that condemned the Indian government for banning the social media company’s free Internet service.
+SAN FRANCISCO (Reuters) - Marc Andreessen, a prominent venture capitalist and Facebook Inc board director, apologised on Wednesday for tweets that condemned the Indian government for banning the social media company’s free Internet service.

 Andreessen, who often takes to Twitter to offer his opinions, said the new rules denied India’s poor access to the Internet.
 Only 252 million out of India’s 1.3 billion people have Internet access.